Mendasp/NS2Plus/README.md

 - **chud_alienbars:** Switches between default health/energy circles or thicker with gradients made by Oma.
 - **chud_ambient:** Removes map ambient sounds.
 You can also remove all the ambient sounds during the game by typing "stopsound" in console.
 - **chud_assists:** Removes assist score popup.
+- **chud_av:** Switches between default alien vision or Huze's old alien vision
 - **chud_banners:** Removes the banners in the center of the screen ("Commander needed", "Power node under attack", "Evolution lost", etc).
+- **chud_classicammo:** Adds an ammo counter on the lower right, like in classic FPS games.
 - **chud_blur:** Removes the background blur from menus/minimap.
 - **chud_dmgcolor_a:** Alien damage numbers color.
 Either RGB or Hex values accepted.
 For example, you can enter red as 255 0 0 or 0xFF0000.
 - **chud_dmgcolor_m:** Marine damage numbers color.
 Either RGB or Hex values accepted.
 For example, you can enter red as 255 0 0 or 0xFF0000.